aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

   assumedBy: new iam.AccountRootPrincipal()
 });

-// now define the cluster and make map the role to the "masters" group new eks.Cluster(this, 'Cluster', {
+// now define the cluster and map role to "masters" RBAC group new eks.Cluster(this, 'Cluster', {
   vpc: vpc,
   mastersRole: clusterAdmin